EmilioOldenziel/Computer-Graphics/RT/README.txt

     1.2:
         1.2.1: Z-buffer
             For the z-buffer we changed the trace class to only return the distance to the hit point in a triple.
             From that we calulated the shortest and longest distance and use that to scale the color of the intersection between that range.

         1.2.2: Normal-buffer
-            ...
+            For the normal-buffer we returned the normal of a hit point in the trace method and normalized it so that clamp could give a color for each value.

     1.3:
         For all shapes that we added, we implemented the intersect and normal calculation and added it to the makefile.

         Shapes that we added:
             -   Plane:
                 -   There are two versions that we added: an bound and infinite plane.